mcadriaans/london-bike-share-site/README.md

 - Visualize how riders respond to changing weather conditions
 - Spot rush-hour spikes using an hourly heatmap

-📄 Available in this repo: `Dashboard Guide.pdf`
+📄 Available in this repo: (/docs/Dashboard Guide.pdf)

 ---